samforwill/District-Insights/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Heatmapping
-Because I only eliminated in the data wrangling/cleaning process those features that were *exactly* duplicated within and between data profiles.
-I wanted to get a sense of the extent of multicollinearity of my features and chose to do that through heatmapping.
+Because I only eliminated in the data wrangling/cleaning process those features that were *exactly* duplicated within and between data profiles, I wanted to get a sense of the extent of multicollinearity of my features and chose to do that through heatmapping.<br />
 Since my data also has high dimensionality (450 unique features), I will only share here one of my heatmaps corresponding to the demographic profile highlighting highly correlated features.
 ![Demo Heatmap](images/demo_heatmap_hc.png)
 Here it's easy to see many of the features are highly correlated, and many of those relationships make sense intuitively.
-So let's look at only the top 50 highly correlated pairs of features in the graph below:
+So let's look at only the top 50 highly correlated pairs of features in the graph below (open in new window, Census Bureau characteristic titles can be very long):
 ![Top50 Correlations](images/top_50_correlations.png)

+Some of the features have an almost exact negative correlation, such as "Place of Birth - Foreign Born" and "Place of Birth - Native Born", but there are also some highly correlated pairs that don't exactly hit perfect correlation such as "Total Population" and "Total Population 1 year and over".

 **EDA Conclusions**:
 1) The distribution of districts is skewed by Republican gerrymandering